Edwin-Loranca/Edwin-Loranca/README.md

 ##

-### <div align="center"> Hi!.. 👋, my name is Edwin and I'm a Data Analyst.<br/> I think that data is really interesting because it always helps us understand everything. <br/> The data always tells the truth. <br/> I am very curious and I love to learn all the time.</div>
+### <div align="center"> Hi!.. 👋, my name is Edwin and I'm a Data Analyst.<br/> I think that data is really interesting because it always helps us understand everything. <br/> The data always tells the truth. <br/> I'm very curious and I love to learn all the time.</div>

   ##